acg/shellac/README.md

 Some things Shellac might be used for:

 * Quickly email a link to the current page, a la Safari for the iPhone.
+* Open the current page's source in your editor.
 * Bookmark the current page with a command line bookmarking program.
 * Highlight snippets of text and send them to a custom note-taking program.